Designing a Smart, Equitable Brisbane

 ACST : 28 October, 2021

-As Brisbane prepares to host the 2032 Olympics, it is important that we consider not only "smart city"-related digital concepts but also experiences that support Justice, Equity, Diversity, & Inclusion (JEDI) concepts, enhance citizen well-being, respectfully acknowledge and apply First Nation knowledge, and value non-human perspectives.
+As Brisbane prepares to host the 2032 Olympics, it is important that we consider not only "smart city"-related digital concepts but also experiences that support Justice, Equity, Diversity, & Inclusion (JEDI) concepts, enhance citizen well-being, respectfully acknowledge and apply diverse takes on knowledge, and value non-human perspectives.
 In this session, industry and academic speakers will provide short presentations on these important topics and consider related questions for future development.

 QUT (Brisbane, Australia) & Eudae Group, LLC (Washington, DC)